websanco/liferay-learn/docs/dxp/latest/en/developing-applications/tooling/blade-cli/generating-projects-with-blade-cli.md

 ## Creating a Liferay Workspace

 Liferay Workspace is a set of folders on your machine where you store projects and DevOps configurations.
+Liferay Workspaces can be imported into any IDE, because they are Gradle projects.
 See [Liferay Workspace](../liferay-workspace/what-is-liferay-workspace.md) for further information.
 To create a Liferay Workspace follow these steps,

 1. In your CLI, navigate to the folder where you want to create a Liferay Workspace.